typst/packages/packages/preview/clean-math-thesis/0.1.1/template/chapter/example_chapter.typ

 === Example Algorithm, Table and Figure <sec:example_algo_table_and_fig>

-Here we have a complicated procedure in @algo:example_algo which we could elaborate on for pages
+Here we have a complicated procedure in @algo:example_algo (using `lovelace`) which we could elaborate on for pages
 #figure(
   kind: "algorithm",
   supplement: [Algorithm],